Bastian/Javacord/README.md

 ### Listener in their own class 🗃

-All the previous examples used inline listeners for similicity.
+All the previous examples used inline listeners for simplicity.
 For better readability it is also possible to have listeners in their own class:

 ```java
 public class MyListener implements MessageCreateListener {